SolutionGuidance/psm/INSTALL.md

 ### Software

-- **Operating System**: we recommend Debian 8 (jessie).
+- **Operating System**: we recommend the stable Debian 8 (jessie).
 If that's not feasible for your environment, any of the supported WildFly 10.1 operating systems should work, but our ability to help troubleshoot issues that come up may be limited.
+Once we test this on a few more platforms, we will expand the list of compatible operating systems to include onther Linux distributions.
 - **Java**: We're using OpenJDK 8, which is currently 8u121, but you should keep up with the latest releases and post if you have issues relating to upgrading.